cmc4010/ML_assignment_3/README.md

 The solution I went with was to *impute* the missing values by the mean value of the feature.
 This may not be a good solution for small datasets.
 However, with 500 instances of training data, I think it is a viable solution.

 ### No Match
-"Smoothing involves taking some of the probability mass from the assignments with probability greater than average and spreading it across the probabilities that are below average, or even equal to zero."
+>Smoothing involves taking some of the probability mass from the assignments with probability greater than average and spreading it across the probabilities that are below average, or even equal to zero.

 Laplace smoothing, also called additive smoothing, was used in conjunction with binning.
 Binning discretizes the continuous features.
 To solve the issue produced by “no matches”, we perform smoothing on the binned dataset.